Skip to content

 sbatch my_script.sb

-This job will fail on Ubuntu because R/4.0.2 is not currently available (and even if it were, the name would be different).
+This job will fail on Ubuntu because R/4.0.2 is not available (and even if it were, the name would be different).
 Instead, use the sbatch_old command:

 Ubuntu